rumpapl/advance-topics/README.md

   enableAutoPipelining: true, // Whether to enable automatic pipelining for sending multiple commands at once to improve performance.

   autoResubscribe: true, // Whether to automatically resubscribe to channels after reconnecting.
+  readonly: true, // Connect as a read-only client. useful When connecting to a replica.
+  lazyConnect: true, // Connection is established only when needed

+  scripts: {
+    myscript: {
+      NUMBER_OF_KEYS: 1,
+      SCRIPT: 'return redis.call("set",KEYS[1],ARGV[1])',
+    },
+  },
 });
 ```